joejoe909/Dynamic_QML_JS/README.md

 ## The Application itself...
-#### will simply draw 100 squares when the "run a loop" button is clicked.
+#### IF lines 12 - 52 is uncommented (active) and lines 61 - 77 commented (inactive) the QML will simply draw 100 squares when the "run a loop" button is clicked.
 It will add 100 more on each push.
 Simple to highlight an important capability of QML.
+IF you are running the opposit commented system QML will utilize code in the componentCreation.js file to dynamically load QML using the Qt.CreateComponent() method.

 # To-do
 #### - Add Delete object code.